IDEA4RC/Data-Mesh-Infrastructure/README.md

 kubectl apply -f kubernetes/base/003_gateway.yaml
 ```
 ### FHIR Server
-- We can apply all the files in the [hir-services](./kubernetes/fhir-services) folder:
+We can apply all the files in the [hir-services](./kubernetes/fhir-services) folder at the same time by doing:

 ```shell
 kubectl apply -f kubernetes/fhir-services/